Skip to Main Content Back to Top Let's Talk

 The best way to avoid flooding issues is to live somewhere you are not at high risk for flooding.
 However, sometimes you simply can’t or don’t want to move from a place you love.
 In this case, you can take steps to fortify your home with renovations to help mitigate potential damage.

 You can invest in dry floodproofing methods.
 This entails making your home watertight to prevent floodwaters from entering to begin with.
 This is done by applying epoxies, waterproof coatings or even concrete to gaps in the home’s walls and floors.
-Then shields are placed around doors and windows, along with backflow valves to allow water to exit the home in case there is an internal flood.
+Then, shields are placed around doors and windows, along with backflow valves, to allow water to exit the home in case of an internal flood.

 It’s also important to make sure your roof is regularly checked and maintained.
 Ensuring your roofing is working properly can prevent water damage or sagging roof lines.